Andrew Campbell (sailor): Olympics

 In September 2007 he won the men's Laser Olympic qualifiers in Newport, Rhode Island.

 America's Cup

-He is the Flight Controller for American Magic, the New York Yacht Club entry at the 2021 America's Cup.
+He is the Flight Controller for American Magic, the New York Yacht Club entry at the 2021 America's Cup and the 2024 America’s Cup in Barcelona as well as a tactician with ORACLE Team USA in 2017.

 Personal life

-He currently lives in Washington, DC with his wife Jacqueline Campbell (née Schmitz).
+He currently lives in San Diego, CA with his wife Jacqueline Campbell (née Schmitz).